-This feature indicates the gas tank(s)' fuel level.
-Remember two things when reading this gauge:
+This feature indicates the gas tanks' fuel level.
+Things to remember when reading this gauge:

-- The accuracy of your gauge varies with the attitude of your boat in the water (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
+- The accuracy of your gauge varies with the attitude of your boat in the water (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank. - The #1 bar graph indicates the fuel level on the forward tank and the #2 bar graph indicates the fuel level on the aft tank.